wasilibs/nottinygc/README.md

 tinygo build -o main.wasm -gc=custom -tags=custommalloc -target=wasi -scheduler=none main.go
 ```

+If using unreleased TinyGo 0.28+, you will also need to add the `nottinygc_finalizer` build tag.

 ## Performance

 Benchmarks are run against every commit in the [bench][4] workflow.
 GitHub action runners are highly